ImranParthib/ImranParthib/README.md

     </a>
 </p>

-- 🔭 I’m currently working on [PiLab](https://github.com/ImranParthib/PiLab)
+- 🔭 I’m currently working on [E-Commerce-App](https://extramile.vercel.app/)

 - 🌱 I’m currently learning **Next.js,Node.js,Express.js,MongoDB**

-- 👯 I’m looking to collaborate on [Task Management App](https://github.com/ImranParthib13/Task-Management-App)
+- 👯 I’m looking to collaborate on [Pilab](https://github.com/ImranParthib/pilab)

-- 🤝 I’m looking for help with [DevInsights](https://github.com/ImranParthib13/DevInsights)

 - 👨‍💻 All of my projects are available at [https://imranparthib.me](https://imranparthib.me)

 - 📝 I regularly write articles on [https://dev.to/imranparthib](https://dev.to/imranparthib)

-- ⚡ Fun fact **"Once lost in the prose of novels, now found in the elegance of code.
-My story evolved, chapters rewritten in algorithms, crafting a digital saga of dreams-turned-reality. 📖💻✨ #NovelsToCode"**
+- ⚡ Fun fact: Once lost in the prose of novels, now found in the elegance of code.
+My story evolved—chapters rewritten in the world of software development, chasing dreams to turn them into reality. 📖💻✨ #NovelsToCode 📖💻✨ #NovelsToCode"**

 ### 🎥 [Latest YouTube Videos](https://youtube.com/@decode_us?sub_confirmation=1)